-E.g. launch vehicle main propellant tanks, crew cabins and manned modules.
+1 E.g. launch vehicle main propellant tanks, crew cabins and manned modules.

+2 Whether a pressurized hardware is considered to be pressurized structure can be subjective.
+Classification as pressure vessel or pressurized structure of pressurized hardware, that exceed energy or pressure limits of the pressure vessel definition, is normally subject to agreement between customer and supplier, who also represent relevant safety authorities, on a case by case basis.
+Increased proof and burst factors can sometimes apply, for example when people are working nearby.

 pressurized system

 system which consists of pressure vessels, or pressurized structures, or both, and other pressure components, that are exposed to and structurally designed largely by the acting pressure